tytydraco/yessleep/out/I_found_some_old_emails_from_my_brother_who_used_to_be_an_Arctic_researcher_I_dont_think_hes_my_brother_anymore.md

 Reverend comes by and they whisper to each other.
 I keep hearing a word that sounded like "Cathauthi" or something.
 I dunno the language and dunno what it means.

-I asked Kafka and he just told me, "the one under the ice".
-Then he left.
+I asked Kafka what it meant.
+"The one under the ice" was all he said before leaving the room.

 Weird, right?